-- 1. Before you start coding, first write the user manual.
+- 1. Write the user manual.
+Do this before you start coding.
 The manual explains the type system, what it guarantees, how to use it, etc., from the point of view of a user.
 Writing the manual will help you flesh out your goals and the concepts, which are easier to understand and change in text than in an implementation.
-Section 31.12 gives a suggested structure for the manual chapter, which will help you avoid omitting any parts.
+Section 31.13 gives a suggested structure for the manual chapter, which will help you avoid omitting any parts.
 Get feedback from someone else at this point to ensure that your manual is comprehensible. - Once you have designed and documented the parts of your type system, you should "play computer", manually type-checking some code according to the rules you defined.
-During manual checking, ask yourself what reasoning you applied, what information you needed, and whether your written-down rules were sufficient. - 2.
-Implement the type qualifiers and hierarchy (Section 31.4).
+During manual checking, ask yourself what reasoning you applied, what information you needed, and whether your written-down rules were sufficient.
+It is more efficient to find problems now rather than after coding up your design. - 2.
+Implement the type qualifiers and hierarchy (Section 31.5).